drteeth/elixir-es-cqrs/slides.md

 ???

-A comment is made on the 2nd post
+A comment is made on this new post

 ---
 class: